-Bassett Furniture plans to save $7 million to $8 million a year with a new cost-cutting plan.
-The company last month announced its fourth-quarter sales fell 19%, to $62 million.
-What’s more, it posted a net loss of $37.8 million during the quarter.
+Bassett Furniture Plans to Save $7 million to $8 million a year with a new cost-cutting plan.
+The company’s fourth-quarter sales fell 19%, to $62 million; Bassett also posted a net loss of $37.8 million during the quarter.

-Bassett is also cutting 50 jobs companywide in corporate retail, administration, customer service, manufacturing, and marketing.
+Bassett also said in March that it’s cutting 50 jobs companywide in corporate, retail, administration, customer service, manufacturing and marketing.
 And the manufacturer/merchant will reduce its marketing presence on television.

-Its print catalog, which was launched in 2006, will also be smaller going forward: Bassett plans to change from a 48-page standard size catalog to a 24-page slim-jim book (6” X 10 ½”), according to marketing analytics and circulation director Jay Moore.
+Its print catalog, which was launched in 2006, will also be smaller going forward: Bassett plans to change from a 48-page standard-size catalog to a 24-page slim-jim book (measuring 6″ × 10-1/2″), according to marketing analytics and circulation director Jay Moore.

-What’s more, the company will reduce catalog circulation 30%.
+What’s more, the company will reduce its catalog circulation by 30%.

-Bassett is investing in revamping its Website, however.
-The new-and-improved site is set to debut around May 1.
+One place Bassett is not cutting back is online.
+The company this year has been investing in revamping its Website, with the new-and-improved site scheduled to debut around May 1.